-Field Descr iption 139 Origi Origin Freight Rate Area (2-digit numeric) (cont'd) (7) All stations on the Burlington Northern, North Western and C&S railways in Wyoming south and east of Sheridan and Casper, Wyoming; stations in Larimer and Boulder Counties, Colorado; stations on the railroads directly connecting Denver and Pueblo, Colorado; stations on the D&RGW Railway between Pueblo and Huerfano County, Colorado; and stations in Huerfano and Las Animas Counties, Colorado.
+Field Description 139 Origin Freight Rate Area (2-digit numeric) (cont'd) (7) All stations on the Burlington Northern, North Western and C&S railways in Wyoming south and east of Sheridan and Casper, Wyoming; stations in Larimer and Boulder Counties, Colorado; stations on the railroads directly connecting Denver and Pueblo, Colorado; stations on the D&RGW Railway between Pueblo and Huerfano County, Colorado; and stations in Huerfano and Las Animas Counties, Colorado.
 (8) Stations in Kansas and Missouri except those included in 3 above.
 (9) Stations in Western Trunk Line Territory except those included in 1, 3, and 7 above.
 (10) El Paso, Texas, and all stations in New Mexico on the east of the line of the Santa Fe Railway extending northward from El Paso through Belen, New Mexico, to the New Mexico/Colorado boundary and, in addition, Santa Fe, New Mexico, and all stations in Colfax County, New Mexico.
 (11) All stations in Southwestern Territory except those described in 5 and 10 above.
 (12) All stations in Mountain-Pacific Territory except those included in 7 and 10 above.
-140 Term ination Freight Rate Area (2-digit numeric) Locati reight rate area, as defined by the STB (and imputed from the Standard Point ion Code (SPLC)), in which the reported waybill movement terminated.
-The trate areas are defined in item 130^4 freight rate areas are defined in item 139^4 .
+140 Termi nation Freight Rate Area (2-digit numeric) Locati eight rate area, as defined by the STB (and imputed from the Standard Point on Code (SPLC)), in which the reported waybill movement terminated.
+The rate areas are defined in field 139 4 .

 Field Description 141 Origin Freight Rate Territory (1-digit numeric) The freight rate territory, as defined by the STB, in which the reported waybill movement originated.
-Freight rate territories are imputed from the freight rate areas, and are coded as follows 4 : (0) Cannot be Determined (1) Official Territory: Commencing at the eastern terminus of the United States/Canadian boundary on the Atlantic Ocean and proceeding westwardly along the border to the Straits of Mackinac, thence southwestwardly across Lake Michigan to Kewaunee, Wisconsin, thence southward along the shore of Lake Michigan to Manitowoc, Wisconsin, thence southward along the line of the Chicago and North Western Railway to Milwaukee, Wisconsin, thence northwest along the Milwaukee Railway to Rugby Junction, Wisconsin, thence south along the Soo Line to Duplainville, Wisconsin, thence west along the Milwaukee Railway to Rugby Junction, Wisconsin, thence south along the Soo Line to Duplainville, Wisconsin, to Benton, Wisconsin, thence southwest by air line to the intersection of the Wisconsin-Illinois boundary with the Mississippi River, thence south along the Ohio to Cincinnati, Ohio, thence eastward along the Norfolk and Western Railway to Kenova, West Virginia, thence eastward along the Norfolk and Western Railway to Suffolk, Virginia, thence northeast along the former Virginian Railway to Suffolk, Virginia, and then northeastward along the Atlantic Coast to the point of beginning.
-(2) Southern Territory: Commencing at Norfolk, Virginia, and proceeding westwardly along the southern border of Official Territory as described in (1) above, to the mouth of the Ohio River, thence south along the Mississippi River to its mouth, and thence east and north along the Gulf and Atlantic Coast to the point of beginning.
+Freight rate territories are imputed from the freight rate areas, and are coded as follows 4 : (0) Cannot be Determined (1) Official Territory: Commencing at the eastern terminus of the United States/Canadian boundary on the Atlantic Ocean and proceeding westwardly along the border to the Straits of Mackinac, thence southwestwardly across Lake Michigan to Kewaunee, Wisconsin, thence southward along the shore of Lake Michigan to Manitowoc, Wisconsin, thence southward along the line of the Chicago and North Western Railway to Milwaukee, Wisconsin, thence northwest along the Milwaukee Railway to Rugby Junction, Wisconsin, thence south along the Soo Line to Duplainville, Wisconsin, thence west along the Milwaukee Railway through Montfort Junction, Wisconsin, to Benton, Wisconsin, thence southwest by airline to the intersection of the Wisconsin-Illinois boundary with the Mississippi River, thence eastward along the Ohio to Cincinnati, Ohio, thence eastward along the Chesapeake and Ohio Railway to Kenova, West Virginia, thence eastward along the Norfolk and Western Railway to Suffolk, Virginia, thence northeast along the former Virginian Railway to Suffolk, Virginia, and then northeastward along the Atlantic Coast to the point of beginning.
+(2) Southern Territory: Commencing at Norfolk, Virginia, and proceeding westwardly along the southern border of Official Territory as described in (1) above, to the mouth of the Ohio River, thence south along the Mississippi River to its mouth, and thence east and north along the Gulf and Atlantic Coas to the point of beginning.
 (3) Western Trunk Line Territory: Commencing at the Straits of Mackinac and following the international boundary northeastward and thence westward to the western boundary of North Dakota, thence south along the North Dakota and South Dakota/Montana line to Sheridan, Wyoming, thence southward along the line of the Burlington system to the Colorado/New Mexico line, thence eastward following the northern boundary of New Mexico, Oklahoma, and Arkansas to the Mississippi River, thence northward along the Mississippi River to the Wisconsin/Illinois line, and thence back to the point of beginning following the northwest boundary of Official Territory, as described in (1) above.